vsivsi/meteor-job-collection/README.md

 #### Create a new jobQueue to automatically work on jobs
 #### Requires permission: Server, `admin`, `worker` or `getWork`

-Asynchronously calls the worker function.
+Asynchronously calls the worker function whenever jobs become available.
+See documentation below for `JobQueue` object API for methods on the returned `jq` object.

 `options:`
 * `concurrency` -- Maximum number of async calls to `worker` that can be outstanding at a time.
 Default: `1`